dayseanm04/Enterprise-Windows-AD-and-Server-Administration-Project/01-Project-Overview.md

 The primary goal of this project is to demonstrate practical Windows Server administration skills and enterprise infrastructure design best practices.

+---

+## 🏢 Company Profile

+The project simulates a growing small-to-medium business with five departments: